6 points, SCA Band 2, 0.125 EFTSL

 - Written examination (2 hours) (40%) (hurdle)

-6 hours per week of teacher directed study including a 1 hour lecture and two hour tutorial; 6 hours per week of self directed private study.
+6 hours per week of teacher directed study including a 3-hour workshop; and 6 hours per week of self directed private study.

 See also Unit timetable information